 Some of the students highlighted the lack of interaction during the internship.
 The communication was inconsistent, which led the interns to feel isolated.
-The biggest challenge of virtual internship was that the interns did not have the opportunity to have adequate interaction with their co-workers and co-interns on a regular basis.
-The verbalization is as follows:
+The biggest challenge of the virtual internship was that the interns did not have the opportunity to interact adequately with their co-workers and co-interns on a regular basis.

 R6 - "We're lack of collaboration, syempre di naman namin pwedeng istorbohin yung ibang co-worker namin or co-intern namin kasi syempre may mga ginagawa din siya.
 So parang 'yong virtual internship 'yon, parang it makes you feel alone."
 [We lack collaboration.
-Of course, we can't disturb our other co-workers or our co-interns because they have other things to do.
+Of course, we cannot disturb our other co-workers or our co-interns because they have other things to do.
 So the experience makes you feel alone.]